How Your LLC Will Be Taxed

 There are some slightly different tax implications if you pay employees.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Most Kentucky LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

-Most Kentucky LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
-Kentucky does have a general state income tax.
+Kentucky does have a state income tax.
 You can find more information above.

 Yes.
 In most cases, you must pay estimated taxes to the state and federal governments.
 You can find more information above.